JBoothUA/MatrixTerminal/README.md

   <li>
     You need a Git PowerShell (Posh-Git).<br />
     C:\Users\{user}\AppData\Local\GitHub\GitHub.appref-ms --open-shell<br />
-    If GitHub Desktop did not set it up, you can install it to your shell.
+    If GitHub Desktop did not set it up, you can install it to your shell
     <ol>
       <li>Choco Install Posh-Git</li>
       <li>Set-ExecutionPolicy RemoteSigned</li>